Jade Villalon: Jade Valerie

-In 2007, Villalon, along with her long-time Sweetbox partner, "Geo", left the project name of Sweetbox behind to start work on Villalon's new music project, titled under her own name, 'Jade Valerie'.
-Later that year, Villalon released the album, Out of the Box, the title being a play on words of the departure from Sweetbox, to critical acclaim.
-Her 9th album, Bittersweet Symphony, reached positions such as #15 on the Oricon charts.
-She re-released Out of the Box in Korea, containing some of the tracks from her original album of the same name, as well as many tracks of Bittersweet Symphony.
-She also re-recorded the song "You Don't Know Me" with guest vocalist Kim Dong Wan, member of Korean group Shinhwa.
+In 2007, Villalon along with her long-time Sweetbox partner, "Geo", left the project name of Sweetbox behind to start work together on Villalon's new music project titled under her own name, 'Jade Valerie'.
+Later that year, Villalon released the album Out of the Box, the title being a play on words of the departure from Sweetbox, to critical acclaim.
+Her 9th album, Bittersweet Symphony, reached positions such as No. 15 on the Oricon charts.
+She re-released Out of the Box in Korea, containing some of the tracks from her original album of the same name along with tracks of Bittersweet Symphony.
+She also re-recorded the song "You Don't Know Me" with guest vocalist Kim Dong Wan, of Korean group Shinhwa.

-After her continued success, Villalon released information that two new albums were to be expected soon, and that The Cheetah Girls had performed a song, titled "Human" on their TCG album, that she had written for the Disney-produced vocalist team.
-Later this year, it was announced that Villalon and "Geo" had teamed up with Japanese violinist, Emiri Miyamoto, for a collaboration album entitled 'Saint Vox'.
-In 2010, it was announced that Villalon and Geo had released a single, once again under the 'Jade Valerie' moniker, and was titled "Don't Tell Me I'm Wrong", featuring the vocals of K-pop vocalist Brian Joo, member of the group Fly To The Sky.
-Over a year after this release, it was published that Villalon had performed in a duet with The Gypsies, a track that will be released the latter's upcoming album.
+After her continued success, Villalon released an interpretation of the Christmas carol "Holy Night", which became a social media sensation, and revealed that The Cheetah Girls had recorded a song, titled "Human" on their TCG album, a track she had written for the Disney-produced vocalist team.
+Later, it was announced that Villalon and "Geo" had teamed up with Japanese violinist Emiri Miyamoto for a collaboration album entitled 'Saint Vox'.
+In 2010 it was announced that Villalon and Geo had released a single once again under the 'Jade Valerie' moniker, titled "Don't Tell Me I'm Wrong", featuring the vocals of K-pop vocalist Brian Joo, member of the group Fly to the Sky.
+Over a year after this release it was published that Villalon had performed in a duet with The Gypsies, a track that will be released the latter's upcoming album.
 In 2012, Villalon collaborated with actor Brandon Jones on a song entitled "In The Moment".